emberjs/rfcs/text/0957-modernized-scheduler.md

 Native microtasks automatically piece together the stack trace across async boundaries, allowing in most situations an error stack or a pause in a debugger to allow the developer to work back to an originating change more quickly.
+This includes in performance tooling such as the chrome profiler, where promises and other async callbacks will draw a line back to the point they were scheduled to help explore how the work evolved.

 Thus encouraging use of native microtasks whereever possible automatically improves the debugging experience for all developers, espcially for remote traces captured by bugtracking software.

 It also significantly simplifies the mental model and clarity for developers.
-While scheduling will still exist, in the vast majority of cases instead of needing to learn and think about "what is RSVP" and "what is Backburner" and "what is the Runloop" the solution is "just use a promise" or "just use async/await".
+While the concept of scheduling will still exist, this RFC would enable developers to remove "what is RSVP", "what is Backburner" and "what is the Runloop" from their mental model.
+Instead of thinking about scheduling, developers in most cases can "just use a promise" or "just use async/await" or "just use concurrency".

 ### The Complex Answer: *Making Mutation Safer & Performance*